archivesunleashed/aut-docs/docs/dependencies.md

 ## Java

-The Archives Unleashed Toolkit requires Java 8.
+The Toolkit requires Java 11.

 For macOS: You can find information on Java [here](https://java.com/en/download/help/mac_install.xml).
 We recommend